COSC3020/tsp-local-search-noahcanen/README.md

 reasoning, to this markdown file.

-1st, I create my search number using a function called factorial.
-Factorial's complexity is n
+1st, I create my search number

 2nd, I create a list of cities The complexity of this process is n